gcpearse/gcpearse/README.md

 ### 🌱 Current project:

-A plot tracking app for gardeners, allotment owners, and other subsistence farmers.
+An app for gardeners, allotment owners, and other subsistence farmers to keep track of crops and jobs on their plots.

 ### 👨🏽‍💻 Latest project: